Bill Millar

 Bill Millar (born 20 May 1950) is a Canadian former international soccer player.

-Career
+Club career

-Millar played with Toronto City in 1971, and the following season played in the National Soccer League with Hamilton Italo-Canadians.
+A defender, Millar played with Toronto City in 1971, and the following season played in the National Soccer League with Hamilton Italo-Canadians.
 In 1973, he played with league rivals London City.
 He played with Hamilton City in 1974, and later with Welland Lions Croatia and St. Catharines Roma.

 In 2012, he was inducted into the Hamilton Soccer Hall of Fame.
 In 2014, the Ontario Soccer Association awarded Millar with the Ontario Soccer Meritorious Service Award.